masiur/Challenges-of-Women-Empowerment-in-Bangladesh/README.md

-# Predict-Women-Condition-in-Bangladesh-through-Bangla-Newspaper
+# Challenges of Women Empowerment in Bangladesh
+## A Study through Bangla Newspaper
 TODO:

 		+ Collect data from Bangla Newspaper,
-		+ Analyze data and predict women condition
+		+ Analyze data and show results

 ##Developers